-To remind the driver that the engine has been auto-stopped, the Start/Stop symbol will illuminate in the instrument panel and remain on
+To remind the driver that the engine has been auto-stopped, the Start/Stop symbol will illuminate in the instrument panel and remain on until the engine restarts.

 If the ECO function (ECO (p.
-267)) is activated, the engine may auto-stop before the vehicle comes to a complete standstill.
+261)) is activated, the engine may auto-stop before the vehicle comes to a complete standstill.